dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPUserProfileServiceApp/readme.md

 which is always pointing to the default proxy group.

-It seems that property doesn't get updated for any Service Application when you modify the associations in Central Administration and it it can store only one association (while in central administration a Service Application can be added to multiple proxy groups).
+It seems that property doesn't get updated for any Service Application when you modify the associations in Central Administration and it can store only one association (while in central administration a Service Application can be added to multiple proxy groups).